-The aggregate fair market value (determined at the time the option is granted) of Common Stock with respect to which incentive stock options are exercisable for the first time in any calendar year by an optionee under the 1996

-Plan or any other plan of the Company or a subsidiary, shall not exceed \$100,000.
-The Compensation Committee will fix the time or times when, and the extent to which, an option is exercisable, provided that no option will be exercisable earlier than one year or later than ten years after the date of grant (or five years in the case of a 10% Stockholder).
+The aggregate fair market value (determined at the time the option is granted) of common stock with respect to which incentive stock options are exercisable for the first time in any calendar year by an optionee under the plan or any other plan of ours or of our subsidiary, shall not exceed \$100,000.
+The Compensation Committee will fix the time or times when, and the extent to which, an option is exercisable, provided that no option will be exercisable earlier than one year or later than ten years after the date of grant (or five years in the case of a 10% stockholder).
 The option price is payable in cash or by check.
-However, the Board of Directors may grant a loan to an employee, pursuant to the loan provision of the 1996 Plan, for the purpose of exercising an option or may permit the option price to be paid in shares of Common Stock at the then current fair market value, as defined in the 1996 Plan.
+However, the Board of Directors may grant a loan to an employee, pursuant to the loan provision of the plan, for the purpose of exercising an option or may permit the option price to be paid in shares of common stock at the then current fair market value, as defined in the plan.

-Upon termination of an optionee's employment or consultancy, all options held by such optionee will terminate, except that any option that was exercisable on the date employment or consultancy terminated may, to the extent then exercisable, be exercised within three months thereafter (or one year thereafter if the termination is the result of permanent and total disability of the holder), and except such three month period may be extended by the Compensation Committee in its discretion.
+Upon termination of an optionee's employment or consultancy, all options held by such optionee will terminate, except that any option that was exercisable on the date employment or consultancy terminated may, to the extent then exercisable, be exercised within three months thereafter (or one year thereafter if the termination is the result of permanent and total disability of the holder), and except that such three month period may be extended by the Compensation Committee in its discretion.
 If an optionee dies while he is an employee or a consultant or during such three-month period, the option may be exercised within one year after death by the decedent's estate or his legatees or distributees, but only to the extent exercisable at the time of death.

-The 1996 Plan provides that outstanding options shall vest and become immediately exercisable in the event of a "sale" of the Company, including (i) the sale of more than 75% of the voting power of the Company in a single transaction or a series of transactions, (ii) the sale of substantially all assets of the Company, (iii) approval by the stockholders of a reorganization, merger or consolidation, as a result of which the stockholders of the Company will own less than 50% of the voting power of the reorganized, merged or consolidated company.
+The plan provides that outstanding options shall vest and become immediately exercisable in the event of certain transactions, including (i) the sale of more than 75% of the voting power represented by our shares of common stock in a single transaction or a series of transactions, (ii) the sale of substantially all of our assets, (iii) approval by the stockholders of a reorganization, merger or consolidation, as a result of which all of you will own less than 50% of the voting power of the reorganized, merged or consolidated company.

-The Board of Directors may amend, suspend or discontinue the 1996 Plan, but it must obtain stockholder approval to (i) increase the number of shares subject to the 1996 Plan, (ii) change the designation of the class of persons eligible to receive options, (iii) decrease the price at which options may be granted, except that the Board may, without stockholder approval accept the surrender of outstanding options and authorize the granting of new options in substitution therefor specifying a lower exercise price that is not less than the fair market value of Common Stock on the date the new option is granted, (iv) remove the administration of the 1996 Plan from the Compensation Committee, (v) render any member of the Compensation Committee eligible to receive an option under the 1996 Plan while serving thereon, or (vi) amend the 1996 Plan in such a manner that options issued under it intend to be incentive stock options, fail to meet the requirements of Incentive Stock Options as defined in Section 422 of the Code.
+The Board of Directors may amend, suspend or discontinue the plan, but it must obtain stockholder approval to (i) increase the number of shares subject to the plan, (ii) change the designation of the class of persons eligible to receive options, (iii) decrease the price at which options may be granted, except that the Board may, without stockholder approval accept the surrender of outstanding options and authorize the granting of new options in substitution therefor specifying a lower exercise price that is not less than the fair market value of common stock on the date the new option is granted, (iv) remove the administration of the plan from the Compensation Committee, (v) render any member of the Compensation Committee eligible to receive an option under the plan while serving thereon, or (vi) amend the plan in such a manner that options issued under it intend to be incentive stock options, fail to meet the requirements of Incentive Stock Options as defined in Section 422 of the Internal Revenue Code.